Discounted gift trust

 A Discounted Gift Trust (DGT) is a type of UK trust arrangement usually set up in connection with an investment in either an onshore or offshore investment bond (insurance bond).
-It allows the gifting of a lump sum into a trust whilst retaining a lifelong 'income' from that money (technically withdrawals of capital), with the overarching aim of reducing the eventual IHT (inheritance tax) bill on death.
+It allows the gifting of a lump sum into a trust whilst retaining a lifelong 'income' from that money (technically withdrawals of capital), with the overarching aim of reducing the eventual inheritance tax (IHT) bill on death.

 The name Discounted Gift Trust was coined by the life insurance industry.
 In strict legal terms, it is a type of Carve Out Trust.

+Tax treatment

-Furthermore, provided the settlor (the person making the gift into the trust) is in reasonable health, a calculation is made as to the likely total amount of 'income' that will be paid back to them by the trustees.
+Provided the settlor (the person making the gift into the trust) is in reasonable health, a calculation is made as to the likely total amount of 'income' that will be paid back to them by the trustees.
 This "bag of rights", normally known as the "discount", is deemed to be retained by the settlor.
 The remainder will be treated like any other gift into trust (a chargeable transfer (CT) in the case of a discretionary trust, or a potentially exempt transfer (PET) for a bare trust), leaving the IHT net after 7 years (or 14 years in some cases).

 In the event of the settlor dying within seven years, this retained "bag of rights" should in theory be returned to their personal representatives.
-However, the accepted IHT treatment, as has been tested many times and accepted by HMRC, is that this right to an income for life has no value once the settlor has died, and therefore no money has to be returned.
+However, the accepted IHT treatment, as has been tested many times and accepted by HM Revenue and Customs (HMRC), is that this right to an income for life has no value once the settlor has died, and therefore no money has to be returned.